“As iron sharpens iron, so one man sharpens another.” – Proverbs 27:17

 THE GROUP IS ON BREAK AT THIS TIME

 The Men’s Ministry exists to help men develop deep, Christ-centered relationships with one another.
 Crossroads Men seek Christian accountability through one-on-one and small group partnerships.

 HELP FAMILIES THROUGH MEN'S MINISTRY

 Jesus is our greatest model of male friendship.
 He initiated relationships and he invited men to be with him (Mark 3:14).
 He continually asked thought-provoking questions.
 He loved his disciples with brotherly affection (John 13:1).
 He calls us his friends (John 15:13–15).
 He also gives us the great privilege of reflecting and enjoying this kind of true friendship to other men.
 Drew Hunter

 AN INVITATION FROM MEN'S MINISTRY

 ATTEND A SUNDAY SERVICE

 Come and kick the tires on Sunday morning!
-We are a welcoming church and you can meet some of the Crossroads men at Fellowship Hour,
+We are a welcoming church and you can meet some of the Crossroads men after service,